Society for Creative Anachronism: Activities

-The SCA engages in a broad range of activities, including SCA armoured combat, SCA fencing, archery, equestrian activities, feasting, medieval dance and recreating medieval arts and sciences, including a broad range of crafts as well as medieval music and theatre.
+The SCA engages in a broad range of activities, including SCA armoured combat, SCA fencing, archery, equestrian activities, feasting, medieval dance, and recreating medieval arts and sciences, including a broad range of crafts and medieval music and theatre.
 Other activities include the study and practice of heraldry and scribal arts (calligraphy and illumination).
 Members are afforded opportunities to register a medieval personal name and coat of arms (often colloquially called a "device" in SCA parlance).
 SCA scribes produce illuminated scrolls to be given by SCA royalty as awards for various achievements.

 Most local groups in the SCA hold weekly fighter practices, and many also hold regular archery practices, dance practices, A&S (Arts & Science) nights and other regular gatherings.
 Some kingdoms and regions also have occasional war practices, where fighters practice formations and group tactics in preparation for large scale "war" events.

 The research and approach by members of the SCA toward the recreation of history has led to new discoveries about medieval life.
 The SCA does not require participants to wear historically accurate clothing or equipment.
 According to the newcomer's guide:

 We request that all participants make "an attempt" at pre-17th-century clothing commonly referred to as "Garb"...As you pick items, always remember to try not to make them "obtrusively modern".